Largemouth Bass & Bluegill, Option 1

 - Reduce initial Bluegill stocking by 100 and add 100 Pumpkinseed.

 By stocking both Bluegill and Pumpkinseed, it will force the Pumpkinseeds to feed on snails, which can help prevent the spread of some unsightly parasitic fluke worms.
-If Bluegill and Bass are already established, more than 100 Pumpkinseeds per acre may be needed.
+If Bluegill and Bass are already established, more than 100 Pumpkinseeds per acre may be needed, plus you should stock minnows to deflect the attention of the bass.

 Redear Option